Path to function: Management > Connections > Add > SAML

 Certificates - allows you to add a second certificate.
 Used when you need to change a server certificate on your end and want to minimise downtime for your users.

-When you use the refresh metadata button it will update everything in the connection with values from the metadata including endpoints, names and certificates.
-This will also undo any manual changes you have made on the advanced tab.
-The metadata URL can be removed to guard against this if you choose.
+When you use the refresh metadata button it will update the connection with values from the metadata including endpoints and certificates.
+It won't change the name or any options on the other tabs.

 If you are planning to pre-upload user identifiers, you will need to have at least one local account visible in the list to access the upload button.
 Do not delete all your test logins until at least some of your pre-mappings are uploaded.